v-rgrace/Viva/Viva/learning/academy.md

 Creating and editing academies involves managing featured sets and learning paths.

+>[!NOTE]
+> Do you have Microsoft 365 Copilot?
+Check out the [Microsoft Copilot Academy](academy-copilot.md) to learn how to help your users learn and use Microsoft 365 Copilot.

 ## Prerequisites

 You need a **premium license** for Viva Learning or Viva Suite to create and manage academies.